open-pulse/OpenPulse/README.md

 - Now we are ready to go, just run ```python setup.py bdist_msi```

 - Your package will be created at ```OpenPulse/dist/OpenPulse-x.y.z.msi```

+- When everything is done you can deactivate the virtual environment.
+Do it just running ```deactivate```

 ## Documentation
 - You can read the API reference [here](https://open-pulse.readthedocs.io/en/latest/index.html).